 - Cancelled: In some cases utilities announce that they have cancelled a project.
 More often a project fails to advance and then quietly disappears from company documents.
 A project that was previously in an active category is moved to “Cancelled” if it disappears from company documents, even if no announcement is made.
 In addition, a plant that shows no activity over a period of 4 years is categorized as “Cancelled,” unless there is evidence to the contrary.
 Projects that are switched to natural gas are considered “Cancelled” as coal plants.

-- Operating: Projects that have entered commercial operation.
+- Operating: Units that have entered commercial operation.

 Q: How accurate are locations?

 A: Each coal plant location is marked “exact” or “approximate.”
 In the case of exact coordinates, locations have been visually determined using Google Maps, Google Earth, or Wikimapia (existing projects).
 For proposed projects, exact locations, if available, are from permit applications or other company documentation.
 As of January 2019, the GCPT included exact locations for 95.3% of operating units (6,411 out of 6,725).

 Q: Can I change the status categories that the map is showing?

-A: Yes, go to the legend (upper right corner of the map) and click in the box next to a color.
+A: Yes, go to the legend (bottom right corner of the map) and click in the box next to a color.

 Q: What do the numbers in the circles mean?